-Jimmy John Liautaud — founder and of the Jimmy John’s Sandwiches — took the stage at Land Expo 2023 to share reflections on his success as a restauranteur, landowner, investor, and vineyard proprietor.
+Jimmy John Liautaud — founder and of the Jimmy John’s Sandwiches — took the stage at the Land Investment Expo 2023 to share reflections on his success as a restauranteur, landowner, investor, and vineyard proprietor.

 Across four decades of entrepreneurship, Liautaud’s accomplishments can be traced directly to his willingness to work hard — and to always honor the integrity of a deal, especially one sealed by a handshake.